National Health Information Organization (HIO) Survey

 Looking Forward: Future Health Information Organization Surveys

-The 2025 round of the National HIO Survey is already underway, continuing to track the role HIOs play in advancing interoperability and promoting health information sharing.
-Civitas continues to provide guidance and ensure that the survey remains relevant and timely in capturing the challenges and achievements within the health information exchange and data interoperability landscape.
+As the next iteration of the survey takes shape, Civitas will continue to provide guidance and ensure that the survey remains relevant and timely in capturing the challenges and achievements within the health information exchange and data interoperability landscape.

-As HIOs across the country complete this year’s survey, Civitas remains committed to ensuring that data collected will be used to influence policy decisions that recognize HIOs role in enhancing health care delivery and in helping communities achieve better health outcomes.
+As HIOs across the country prepare to participate in future surveys, Civitas remains committed to ensuring that data collected will be used to influence policy decisions that recognize HIOs role in enhancing health care delivery and in helping communities achieve better health outcomes.

 To learn more, please email contact [at] civitasforhealth.org